DeepakRamanan1997/Go/OTEL/Trace/README.md

    iii) docker buildx build --platform linux/amd64,linux/arm64 -t dockerusername/reponame:tag --push .

 The last command builds the dockerimage which supports both amd and arm architectures and pushes to the repo.
+Building the image takes more than 10 Minutes.

    To run docker buildx command install docker buildx following the steps given in this link https://github.com/docker/buildx/blob/master/README.md